This page was last updated on 16 December, 2021.

 Hotels may open at 100% capacity.
 Conferences and workshops can be held but numbers are restricted to 50% of the conference venue capacity.

-Restaurants and fast food outlets may operate with 50% seated capacity between 6am and 8pm.
+Restaurants and fast food outlets may operate with 50% seated capacity between 6am and 10pm.
 COVID-19 protocols must be observed (including sanitisation and social distancing).
-Alcohol is only permitted to be sold as take-out.
+From 1 November a COVID-19 vaccination certificate will be required.

-Church services are permitted indoors only and with numbers limited to 30% capacity of the church.
-The service should not last more than two hours and one hour must be allowed for disinfection between services.
+Church services are permitted indoors only and with numbers limited to 50% capacity of the church.
+The service should not last more than three hours and one hour must be allowed for disinfection between services.
 All people must wear masks all times, including when singing.
-Weddings are permitted with a maximum of 50 guests inside only and a maximum length of 2 hours.
-Buffet service is not permitted, only pre-packed meals.
-Funerals are restricted to a maximum of 100 people and COVID-19 protocols must be observed.
+Weddings are permitted with a maximum of 500 guests outside or 50 guests inside.
+Funerals are restricted to a maximum of 200 people outside and must be completed by 10am.
 Only immediate family members may view the deceased at the mortuary.
-Night vigils and buffets are not permitted.
+Night vigils, alcohol and buffets are not permitted.

-Gyms may operate outside with not more than 50 people and must observe social distancing.
-Only non-contact sports are permitted.
-Spectators are not permitted.
+Gyms may operate outside with not more than 50 people and a maximum capacity of 30% inside with good ventilation and social distancing.
+Contact and non-contact sports are permitted.
+Spectators are permitted subject to limits on capacity.
+Registration and vaccine certificate is required for gyms and sports events.

 Data Source: covidcontrols.co